spiral/shopify-starter-kit/README.md

 Advanced Mode provides a powerful set for building Shopify stores.
 This mode makes it easier to work with store pages.
 An advanced file structure allows you to separate the code between pages and load only the necessary functionality on the page, which increases the speed of the site.
 The structure also makes it easier to find and fix problems in the code, which speeds up the work of developers.

 The advanced mode allows you to use all features of the **Shopify starter kit**:
 - Using the latest JS standard in script files
 - Fixed component structure support
-- CLI for generating components of this structure
+- CLI for generating components
 - Separation of styles between pages, which allows optimization loading of styles and scripts, code splitting
 - Placing page styles directly in templates to speed up page loading
 - Using linting and code styling tools
 - Customized auto-corrections style code at the time of commit creation
 - Prepared CI/CD for github and gitlab repos

-All templates in `./src` folder are based on shopify starter theme and provide **BEM** naming methodology (Block, Element, Modificator).
+All templates in `./src` folder are based on shopify starter theme and provide **BEM** naming methodology (Block, Element, Modifier).
 Advanced mode supports partial relocation to the new structure and all files in `./theme` folder will work fine.

 ❗**NOTE**: This mod is only suitable for those stores where no code changes are expected in the admin panel.